cchanzl/Lock-Screen/_posts/2020-06-19-Setting-up-Python-dashboard.md

 <b> Step 4: Debugging </b>
 <br>

-During the course of setting up the dashboard, you can debug it by tpying python app.py in Pycharm Python console.
+During the course of setting up the dashboard, you can debug by tpying python app.py in Pycharm Python console.
 This is assuming oyu named your Python file `app.py`.
 This allows you to view the dashboard locally in your browser, without deploying to Heroku.
 I do this every so often so that i know which incremental change results in a bug.

 <b> Step 5: Pushing to Heroku </b>
 <br>

-The last step when you are ready is to commit and push the dashboard to Heroku for deployment on your site. you would have already done this from Step 1 above.
+The last step when you are ready is to commit and push the dashboard to Heroku for deployment on your site.
+You would have already done this from Step 1 above, when setting up the dashboard for the first time.

 <b> Conclusion </b>
 <br>